 - 45 minute ride on the back of my Vietnamese co-worker’s motorbike to one of the shelters - I had to quickly buy the best helmet I could find in Danang.
 I’m going to try the local bus next week to investigate all my travel options.

 - Seeing all around me, the end result of no intervention or intervention that has had no follow up.
 Many of the usual treatment options at home are not an option in this environment.

 Alison's second update after 8 weeks....

 "Hard to believe but I’ve been over here for 2 months now.
 It has been a big challenge but I think I am starting to find some kind of equilibrium now.
 My role is evolving a bit into doing quite a lot more outreach work at shelters for the very underprivileged.
 Some who have been abandoned by their relatives, if they have any, or victims of various forms of disease or horror that has left them incapacitated and unable to contribute to a barely surviving family who just cannot cope with the extra burden of their care.
-It must be
+It must be a terrible choice to

 Not only am I working in a developing country context but within that, at the lower social strata of those who live here – probably at times the lowest.
 For these people there is very little access to the usual resources, there are financial disincentives for people to follow up on their health and as a result many end up with severe chronic situations that for you and I would be largely preventable.